Barnacle SEO for Therapists. Get Found Online Without a Big Budget

 Important Caveats

-The listings on these platforms belong to those platforms, not to you.
-Long-term practice growth requires comprehensive marketing development beyond directory listings, including your own website and content strategy.
+The listings on these platforms are owned by the platforms themselves, not by you.
+Achieving long-term growth for your practice depends on a comprehensive marketing strategy that goes beyond just directory listings, incorporating your website and content efforts.

-However, if you’re just starting out or working with limited resources, barnacle SEO can help you get found while you build toward a more comprehensive online presence.
+However, if you’re new to this or have limited resources, Barnacle SEO can help you get noticed as you build a more complete online presence.